lsimons/caseum/docs/stories/story-whiteboarding.md

 It can be effective in bigger groups to split the story writing into small groups.
 There are many possibilities.
 For example, you may use a variant of the [1-2-4-All Liberating Structure](https://www.liberatingstructures.com/1-1-2-4-all/) for example:
 * have everyone sit individually for up to 5 minutes writing stories on sticky notes.
 Ask them to consider each actor.
 * add all the stories to the whiteboard grouped by actor.
 Take a moment to consider overlap, and have shared stories grouped with their main actor.
-* divide the team into sub groups per actor.
-Have the sub teams take 10 minutes to re-write all the stories, combining and integrating the different inputs, and adding new ones.
+* divide the team into subgroups per actor.
+Have the subteams take 10 minutes to re-write all the stories, combining and integrating the different inputs, and adding new ones.
-* have sub-teams take two minutes each to describe the revised stories to the whole team.
+* have subteams take two minutes each to describe the revised stories to the whole team.